Dear Canadian Reader,

 This is where I belong.

-British Columbia’s beloved Emily Carr grabbed my attention.
+While I wrote, British Columbia’s beloved Emily Carr grabbed my attention.
 I studied Carr’s artwork, read her fictional stories, and pored over her journals, awed by how real-life experiences can influence artistic efforts.
 I reread childhood favorites by Lucy Maud Montgomery, discovered the author’s journals, then visited her historic green-gabled home on Prince Edward Island.
 Later, Alice Munro’s short stories and Louise Penny’s mysteries gave me more glimpses of Canadian writers.

 I submitted the necessary paperwork.
 Received documentation that I was indeed officially Canadian.
 No need to earn passing marks on a test about Canada’s history, political structure, and geography.
-I’m still embarrassing inept in my knowledge of Canada and her ways, though I anticipate a lifetime of happily learning more.
+I’m still embarrassingly inept in my knowledge of Canada and her ways, though I anticipate a lifetime of happily learning more.

-And, always, they’re about hope.
-Canadians and Americans alike can bring the Wren Island vibe with us wherever we go.
 I’m glad you’ve discovered Wren Island, because the first inklings of these uplifting stories fluttered to life on Canadian soil, in a Canadian forest, surrounded by a Canadian sea.

 Here with you,